Relintai/pandemonium_engine_docs/03_usage/16_shaders/05_shaders_style_guide.md

 /* This is another comment. */
 ```

-Note:

-   In the shader editor, to make the selected code a comment (or uncomment it),
+Note: In the shader editor, to make the selected code a comment (or uncomment it),
-   press :kbd:`Ctrl + K`.
+press `Ctrl + K`.
 This feature adds or removes `//` at the start of
 the selected lines.

 ### Whitespace